 What are the best cheap headphones?

 Based on our testing, the Behringer BH 470 Compact Studio Monitoring Headphones comes in second place, blending spacious sound and chic aesthetics into a pseudo-luxe (and modifiable) design.
 Music sounds refined with a bass-forward profile that leaves room for mids and highs to breathe.
-Even at its super-low cost of $25, the BH 470 surprisingly matches the premium construction featured in many of the market’s best headphones, earning it a high rank on our best cheap headphones list.
+Even at its super-low cost, the BH 470 surprisingly matches the premium construction featured in many of the market’s best headphones, earning it a high rank on our best cheap headphones list.

 Coming in third place is the JBL Tune 500 On-Ear Headphones, which is also available in wireless form and shares similar audio performance.
 These headphones don’t skimp on the low end, thanks to JBL’s powerful Pure Bass technology that ramps up the bass levels to make rock and hip-hop music sonically enticing.
 The cushioned padding on both the ear cups and headband affords listeners great comfort too.
 At $30, the JLAB Audio Studio Wireless On-Ear Headphones is another solid option with 30 hours of playtime, Bluetooth 5.0, and multiple EQ modes to match one’s personal sound preference.

 The best cheap headphones you can buy today

 It seems like Plantronics has been having a fire sale since being acquired by Poly.
 Fortunately, for budget shoppers, you can score many of the company’s top-performing headphones for dirt cheap.
 The BackBeat Go 600 is one of those models you’ll definitely want to keep at the top of the list, delivering strong audio performance, highlighted by powerful bass response and crisp highs.
 A bass mode is programmed into these cans that accentuates the low end, though the default soundstage is great on its own.
 You get a full suite of controls split between the two earcups that are easy to operate too.